mennahassan609/emp-system/README.md

 This application adheres to the following requirements:

+-User authentication.

--User authentication with role-based access control (RBAC). -Management of companies, departments, and employees. -Validation of fields (e.g., email and phone number format). -Workflow for onboarding employees, handling stages like "Application Received", "Interview Scheduled", etc. -Secure API with proper error handling and cascading deletions.
+-Management of companies, departments, and employees.

+-Validation of fields (e.g., email and phone number format).

+-Workflow for onboarding employees, handling stages like "Application Received", "Interview Scheduled", etc.

+-Secure API with proper error handling and cascading deletions.

 Features